jumpyjacko/manga-cli/README.md

 - Node.js >17

 ### Usage
-I haven't really set anything up yet, so you just clone the repo and `cd` into it, and then run `npm test`.
+I haven't really set anything up yet, so you just clone the repo and `cd` into it, and then run `npm install` to download the dependencies.
+Run `npm test` to run the program.

 To actually have it work, you need to make a `options.json` file in `src/`.
 It should look like this, eventually this will be automated with a first-time setup prompt:

 ```json
 {